-Spatial memory is not a type of memory that you hear about very often.
-This is a small subset of memory that operates both in short-term and long-term memory.
-It is responsible for you being able to move freely about your home, remember the route to the grocery store, and find things soon after putting them down.
+Spatial memory is not a type of memory you often hear about.
+It is a small subset of memory that operates both in short-term and long-term memory.
+It is responsible for your ability to move freely about your home, remember the route to the grocery store, and find things soon after putting them down.

-Most of the research available about spatial memory has been done on the animal kingdom, particularly rodents such as mice, rats and gerbils.
-However, there have been more recent studies that have tested spatial memory in humans and determined definitively that the same principles found in spatial memory in rodents also applies to humans.
+Most of the research on spatial memory has been done on the animal kingdom, particularly rodents.
+However, there have been recent studies that have tested spatial memory in humans and determined that the same principles found in spatial memory in rodents also apply to humans.

 What Is Spatial Memory?

-Spatial memory is the type of memory that allows you to remember where things are.
-It is the memory that you use to remember where things are located both on a short-term and long-term basis.
-Some of the spatial memory tasks used in research include being able to remember where an object was located in an array of objects.
+Spatial memory allows you to remember where things are both on a short-term and long-term basis.
 Any time you are remembering the location of an object or place, you are using spatial memory.

-There are many examples of spatial memory that you might use throughout any given day.
-You use spatial memory even when you do not necessarily think about it.
-While some spatial memory is declarative, meaning you have to actively recall it, other spatial memory is automatic and does not require specific attention to recall.
+You use spatial memory even when you do not think about it.
+While some spatial memory is declarative, meaning you must actively recall it, other spatial memory is automatic and does not require specific attention to recall.

 Some common examples of spatial memory include: